JoseRZapata/Data_analysis_notebooks/README.md

 │   ├── notebook_template.ipynb         # template for notebooks
 │   └── README.md                       # information about the notebooks
 ├── .pre-commit-config.yaml             # configuration for pre-commit hooks
-├── pyproject.toml                      # dependencies for poetry
+├── pyproject.toml                      # dependencies for the project
 ├── README.md                           # description of your project
 ├── src                                 # source code for use in this project ├── tests                               # test code for your project